Image for illustration only*

 The temporary cover will be the same type as your existing cover.
 For example, if you have Comprehensive cover your temporary cover will also be Comprehensive.

-Depending on the type of car you own, you can insure it for either market or agreed value.
+You can insure your car for either market value or agreed value, provided the vehicle can be insured.
 It’s important to note this is only available with Comprehensive Car Insurance.

 Here’s what they are: